Galapagos Island Hopping : Plan Your Own Adventure

 El Chato Giant Tortoise Reserve

-This was ab absolute must for us.
+This was an absolute must for us.
 Gerry wanted to see Giant Tortoises.
-Again we opted to visit here en-route to our accommodation at Puerto Ayora; it’s on the way and it would save time.
+Again we opted to visit en-route from the airport; it’s on the way and it saved time and money.

 El Chato is a Giant Tortoise reserve.
-At the reserve we were handed over to another botanist guide, we swapped our shoes for wellington boots and were led off into the reserve.
+At the reserve we were handed over to a botanist guide, we swapped our shoes for wellington boots and were led off into the reserve.

-All around us wandering free are Giant Galapagos Tortoises.
-These are the land eating short neck variety; on other islands there are long necked tree eating tortoises.
-Our guide told us that tortoises floated to the islands, across the Pacific from South America maybe 5 million years ago; who knew that tortoises could float!
-They are long lived creatures, one of the tortoise that Darwin took back with him only died in 2006!
+All around, wandering free are Giant Galapagos Tortoises.
+These are the short neck variety; on other islands there are long necked tortoises.
+We learned that tortoises floated to the islands across the Pacific from South America up to 5 million years ago; who knew that tortoises could float!

 Giant Tortoise on Santa Cruz; part of our island hopping Galapagos adventure

-Isabela Island is the largest island in the Galapagos archipelago, and apart from the wildlife it’s known for for its volcanic formations.
-Isabela Island was formed by six shield volcanoes, and is one of the most volcanically active places in the world.
+Isabela Island is the largest island in the Galapagos archipelago and apart from the wildlife it’s known for its volcanic formations.
+Isabela Island was formed by six shield volcanoes and is one of the most volcanically active places in the world.
 Whilst it maybe the largest island is it less populated than Santa Cruz and has a very laid back atmosphere.

 We took the inter-island ferry to Isabela; it’s generally a rough crossing and takes just over 2 hours so not ideal if you don’t have good sea legs.
 There is also the option of inter-island flights with Entebe.